EMT/wildtime-api/app/config/activities.md

 This is a fun and interesting way to explore the nature around you.
 With a friend head somewhere safe with some interesting places and plants to explore.
 Take it in turns to be blindfolded, with the sighted person leading the blindfolded one to different interesting places.
 The blindfolded friend has to touch, listen or smell, depending on what's there to explore.
 Get them to describe their experience.
 See if your friend can tell when they move from the sunny spots to the shade, or from grass to soil.
 When you have explored the area, see if they can retrace their steps from the things they experienced.

+Find out more over at the <a href="http://www.naturedetectives.org.uk/wildtime/">nature detectives website</a>.

 Thanks to the Woodland Trust for this activity.
-Get more ideas for exploring with your senses over at their <a href="http://www.naturedetectives.org.uk/">nature detectives</a> website.

 ### Barefoot Walk